-Spiral dynamics: 8 Levels of Human Value Systems (by Dr. Clare W. Graves)
+Spiral dynamics: 8 Levels of Human Value Systems, by Clare W. Graves

-Below is a short breakdown of Dr. Clare W. Graves’ Theory of Spiral Dynamics:
+Below is a short breakdown of Prof. Dr. Clare W. Graves’ Theory of Spiral Dynamics:

 Eight levels of increasingly complex human value systems (or vMemes)

 The survival self is primarily concerned with life on the most basic level.
 Fulfilling the needs of food, water, shelter, and reproduction.
 People operating from a beige level are concerned with where they will be finding their next meal and where they may need to sleep that night.
 Often those functioning out of this level cannot “excel” on other levels because they need to survive.
 Examples of this can be the homeless population and people in extreme poverty.

 In Spiral Dynamics, the tribal self is mystical and superstitious.
 People functioning at this level often heavily rely on omens and believe in luck and magic.
 A modern-day example of people on this level are the clients of card readers and fortune-tellers.